To understand voice-over vs dubbing, you first need to know that voice-over is (technically) a type of dubbing.

 Dubbing is especially tricky because other than being a form of acting, it also calls for the skill of cultural translation.
-If the original script contains metaphors or humor (things that tend to be culture-specific), it can be difficult to capture their entire meaning in a new language.
+If the original script contains metaphors, humor, or sarcastic voice over (things that tend to be culture-specific), it can be difficult to capture their entire meaning in a new language.

 It is possible to over-dub content so that it loses even its cultural references.
 Besides, what is funny in one society may be offensive in another.

 Voice-over vs dubbing have been described as two sides of the same coin, but they are more like two levels on the same scale.

 The higher you go on the scale, the more natural your content sounds.
 This is why you must answer this question when translating content;

 To what degree do I want to localize my content?

 You don’t want your audience to struggle to get the message, but you also don’t want to over-dub your content.